vr360 workshop

 Conclusion

 So there is a huge and growing selection of 360 microphones that you can use for VR recording or 3D audio.
-But don’t forget that there is never the perfect microphone for every situation, just one or more best microphones for the situation.
-I’m happy to help you find the right choice.
+But don’t forget that there is never the perfect microphone for every situation, just one or more best microphones for the situation required.

 This website uses cookies.
 If you continue to visit this website, you consent to the use of cookies.
 You can find more about this in my Privacy policy.